alinex/bash-lib/README.md

 ## Programs

-- [log](doc/log.md) log command to write to file, STDERR or syslog
+- [log](doc/log.md) log command to write to file, `STDERR` or syslog
 - [sendmail](doc/sendmail.md) is a simple SMTP mailer

 ## Libraries

-- [skeleton](doc/skeleton.md) is used as template to create new scripts
+Methods may return three different parts:

+- `$?` exit code which is 0 on success
+- `$result` from the called method if possible
+- direct console output which may be captured or be piped (internal commands will directly call the log module so no need to do this here)

+The following modules are available:

 - [locking](doc/locking.md) to serialize parallel tasks
-- [log](doc/log.md) log handler to write to file, STDERR or syslog
+- [log](doc/log.md) log handler to write to file, `STDERR` or syslog
 - [colors](doc/colors.md) predefined color variables
 - [info](doc/info.md) is a collection of system information methods

+Additionally a [skeleton](doc/skeleton.md) is used as template to create new scripts.